dan131fram3/AnsiblePlay/README.md

 If you get an error then follow these steps:

 1) 'cd /etc/ansible'

 2) 'sudo nano hosts'

-3) Once in the 'hosts' file, comment any hosts out as this will cause the problem
+3) Once in the 'hosts' file, comment any hosts out as this will cause the problem.

 You should now be good so run the command again...